Arachni/arachni/README.md

     permutations to provide extensive cookie-audit coverage.
  - Can exclude specific input vectors by name.

+### Platform fingerprinter

+In order to make efficient use of the available bandwidth, Arachni performs some basic platform fingerprinting and tailors the audit process to the server-side deployed platforms by only injecting applicable payloads.

+Currently, the following platforms can be identified:

+- Operating systems
+    - BSD
+    - Linux
+    - Unix
+    - Windows
+    - Solaris
+- Web servers
+    - Apache
+    - IIS
+    - Nginx
+    - Tomcat
+- Programming languages
+    - PHP
+    - ASP
+    - ASPX
+    - JSP
+    - Python
+- Frameworks
+    - Rack

+The user also has the option of specifying extra platforms (like a DB server) in order to help the system be as efficient as possible.
+Alternatively, fingerprinting can be disabled altogether.

+Finally, Arachni will always err on the side of caution and send all available payloads when it fails to identify specific platforms.

 ### HTML Parser

 Can extract and analyze: